-Considerable work (e.g. [She83a, She83b, She99, GV06a, GV06b, GV, Zil05]) has explored the extension of Morley's categoricity theorem to infinitary contexts.
+Considerable work (e.g. [She83a, She83b, She99, GV06b, GV06c, GV06a, Zil05, HK06, HK00]) has explored the extension of Morley's categoricity theorem to infinitary contexts.
 While the analysis in [She83a, She83b] applies only to $L{\omega_1,\omega}$, it can be generalized and in some ways strengthened in the context of abstract elementary classes.

 Various locality properties of syntactic types do not generalize in general to Galois types (defined as orbits under an automorphism group) in an AEC [BS]; much of the difficulty of the work stems from this difference.
-One of such locality properties is called tameness.
+One such locality properties is called tameness.
 Roughly speaking, K is (μ, κ) -tame if distinct Galois types over models of size κ have distinct restrictions to some submodel of size μ .
-For classes with arbitrarily large models, that satisfy amalgamation and tameness, strong categoricity transfer theorems have been proved [GV06a, GV06b, GV, Les05, BL00, Hyt].
-In particular these results yield categoricity in every uncountable power for a tame AEC in a countable language (with arbitrarily large models satisfying amalgamation and the joint embedding property) that is categorical in any single cardinal above \aleph_2 ([GV]) or even above \aleph_1 ([Les05]).
+For classes with arbitrarily large models, that satisfy amalgamation and tameness, strong categoricity transfer theorems have been proved [GV06b, GV06c, GV06a, Les05, BL06, Hyt].
+In particular these results yield categoricity in every uncountable power for a tame AEC in a countable language (with arbitrarily large models satisfying amalgamation and the joint embedding property) that is categorical in any single cardinal above \aleph_2 ([GV06a]) or even above \aleph_1 ([Les05]).